wpgeorgia/portfolio/README.md

 - **Key limiting factor**: Temperature was the most restrictive, with nearly all temperature zones scoring 0 due to North Texas's warmer climate.
 - **Virginia Pine** had a broader viability range than Eastern White Pine.

-## Reflection
+## Conclusion

-Temperature is the most critical factor.
+As expected, temperature was the most critical and most limiting factor.
 Given North Texas's unforgiving heat along with the continuing negative impacts from climate change, a deeper anaylysis factoring in more detailed temperature data would provide a more substantial conclusion.

 ## Report